Mnlohani/Freiheit/README.md

 **Viewing the Results:**
 Logs will be generated in the logs directory for your review.
 Additionally, logs will be displayed in the console during execution for real-time monitoring.

-## Improvement to be done:
+## Improvements to be done:

-- Make it user friendly (handfree and purely voice based)
+- Make it user friendly (handfree and purely voice based) : Under Development with screen reader support.
-- Further improvement for recongising table based sturcture data
+- Recognising the tables such as neutritions tables came out to be not correct in the exploration.
+So further improvement for recongising table based sturcture data using RAG.
+- Comparison of results with different models.

 _Background image of the App by_ [giorgiotrovato](https://unsplash.com/de/@giorgiotrovato)